artsiomkaltovich/zython/doc/source/tutorial/supported_types.rst

 .. warning::

-    Not every solver fully supports integer variables, to learn more about solvers, please see special page for them.
+    Not every solver fully supports float variables, to learn more about solvers, please see :ref:`documentation <solvers>` for them.

 Ranges
 ------